vxli1/Factor-Cloud/README.md

 important_factors = X_train.columns[model.feature_importances_ > 0.01].tolist()
 ```

-- You can then upload these factors as new predictions and tag them in metadata as `promoted`.
+- Can then upload these factors as new predictions and tag them in metadata as `promoted`.

 ---